mlee33-nor/mlee33-nor/README.md

    ## 🎯 Mission

-  Building revenue-generating tools ran by ran by autonoyms agent workforces.
+  Building revenue-generating tools that are ran by an autonoyms agent workforce.

   ---